 Et voila!
 You have acquired a new lead.

-Needless to say, your offer must have a value perceived to be sufficient for the user to convince him to share his personal information with you.
+Needless to say, your offer must have a value perceived for the user that it is enough to convince him to share his personal information with you.

 What will you do with these contacts later?